slepc/slepc/doc/source/documentation/manual/st.md

 The user must consider which approach is the most appropriate for the particular application.
 The different options have advantages and drawbacks.
 The "`shell`" approach is the simplest one but severely restricts the number of possibilities available for solving the system, in particular most of the PETSc preconditioners would not be available, including direct methods.
 The only preconditioners that can be used in this case are Jacobi (only if matrices $A$ and $B$ have the operation `MATOP_GET_DIAGONAL`) or a user-defined one.

 The second approach ("`inplace`") can be much faster, specially in the generalized case.
 A more important advantage of this approach is that, in this case, the linear system solver can be combined with any of the preconditioners available in PETSc, including those which need to access internal matrix data-structures such as ILU.
 The main drawback is that, in the generalized problem, this approach probably makes sense only in the case that $A$ and $B$ have the same sparse pattern, because otherwise the function {external:doc}`MatAXPY` might be inefficient.
-If the user knows that the pattern is the same (or a subset), then this can be specified with the function `STSetMatStructure`
+If the user knows that the pattern is the same (or a subset), then this can be specified with the function:

 ```{code} c
 STSetMatStructure(ST st,MatStructure str);